 2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
 Indicate what hours noise would come from the site.
-Vehicle and equipment noise will be present during construction and operation phases.

-Proposed measures to reduce or control noise impacts, if any: Construction operations for the proposed project will be limited to daylight hours.
-No measures are proposed after construction completion.
+Short term noise will be typical of excavation equipment, delivery trucks, and new construction.
+Construction will be limited to daylight hours.
+Long term noise will be typical of apartment residential and business related traffic.
+3) Proposed measures to reduce or control noise impacts, if any: